Aron-ukbay/Aron-ukbay/README.md

 - 👋 Hi, I’m @Aron-ukbay
 - 👀 I’m interested in **embedded systems, full-stack development, and machine learning**
 - 🌱 I’m currently learning **Computer Engineering, VLSI design, quantum computing, and ML for music**
-- 💞️ I’m looking to collaborate on **“Gotta Park Fast – Real-time Parking Sensor System”**
+- 💞️ I’m looking to collaborate on **“Any Project Related to Computer Enginnering”**
 - 💬 Ask me about **Python, Java, C++, digital circuits, or system design**
 - - 💞️ I’m looking to collaborate on **software + hardware integration projects**
 - 📫 How to reach me **abariagabr@ucsd.edu or aronukbaysefu@gmail.com**